 Check your circuit breaker to be certain that has not tripped.
 You can tell if it has tripped on the switch or toggle will be in the off position.
 If the breaker is the problem, then reset it and try to power your AC on again.

 If the AC comes on but the breaker trips again, then you have an electrical problem on your hands and you need to get hold of an electrician.
 Another hint that points at a faulty breaker is if other appliances on the same breaker do not power on.

 If your AC is powered on but emits hot air instead of cold, then take a quick look at your thermostat.
 Maybe it got set to heat and not cool by accident.
 Some thermostats are battery powered so it could be that what you need is to replace the batteries.

 You need to also check the settings.
 If your thermostat is set at the fan, then it won’t cool your home as expected.
 Make sure you set your thermostat to a temperature that is lower than the room temperature.

-If your thermostat is alright but your home is not as cool as it should, then you should check the outside temperature.
+If your thermostat is alright but your home is not as cool as it should be, then you should check the outside temperature.
 If the temperature outside is extremely hot, your AC may not be able to cool your home as it should.
 It doesn’t mean it is broken, although you might need a technician to supplement the AC fans.